 #1 Purchase a Digital Home Security System

-The easiest thing a thief can do to breach your system is simply swipe your hardware from your house.
+The easiest thing a thief can do to breach your system is simply swiped your hardware from your house.
 A digital home security system connects to the cloud and can use cameras to let you see what’s going on inside and outside your home at any given time.
 You can even use a microphone to speak to someone should you see them on your property.
 The added bonus of video recording is a great deterrent.

 #2 Install Smart Home Systems